Rays snap 3-game skid, hold off Angels 4-2 in 10 innings

 ANAHEIM, Calif.
-(AP)When the Tampa Bay Rays came back to Angel Stadium the day after going hitless in a 12-0 loss, they had to face Shohei Ohtani.

-The impressive way they responded to those daunting circumstances left the Rays encouraged and excited before a long flight home.

-Vidal Brujan got an RBI double leading off the 10th inning for his first hit of the season, and Tampa Bay rebounded with a 4-2 victory over the Los Angeles Angels on Wednesday night.
+(AP) — Vidal Bruján got an RBI double leading off the 10th inning for his first hit of the season, and the Tampa Bay Rays rebounded from their no-hit loss with a 4-2 victory over the Los Angeles Angels on Wednesday night.

-Although he gave up Kiermaier’s homer in the second, Ohtani struck out five on 92 pitches in a strong follow-up at home to his seven dominant innings at Fenway Park last week.
-Ohtani also got an infield hit and stole second in the fourth inning.
+Ohtani yielded two hits and two walks over six sharp innings for the Angels, striking out five on 92 pitches in a strong follow-up at home to his seven dominant innings at Fenway Park last week.

-”After you get no-hit, shut out, all of the above, and then you’re facing Ohtani the next day is not the easiest thing to do,” manager Kevin Cash said. ”We knew we had to buy the offense a little bit of time.
-(McClanahan) did that and then some.”

 Pinch-hitter Taylor Ward hit a tying two-run homer in the eighth for the Angels, whose three-game winning streak ended with just their fifth loss in 18 games.
 Los Angeles dropped to 21-12, failing to match the best 33-game start in franchise history.

-”We absolutely pitched well enough to win that game, but so did they,” Angels manager Joe Maddon said. ”The extra-inning rule got us, and that’s just the way it’s rolling right now, but I have no issues with a 4-2 homestand coming off a really good road trip.”

-Kiermaier scored from second base in the 10th when Brujan popped a double to left off Aaron Loup (0-2).
-Brujan, who came up from the minors Tuesday, then stole third and scored on pinch-hitter Harold Ramirez’s single.
+Kevin Kiermaier hit a solo homer in the second for Tampa Bay.
+He scored from second base in the 10th when Bruján popped a double to left off Aaron Loup (0-2).
+Bruján then stole third and scored on pinch-hitter Harold Ramirez’s single.

 Brooks Raley walked pinch-hitter Mike Trout with one out in the 10th, but Ward grounded into a fielder’s choice before Raley struck out Brandon Marsh with two runners on to wrap up his third save.